yijionglin/yijionglin.github.io/_pages/Professional Activities.md

 ---
 layout: page
 permalink: /professionalactivities/
-title: Professional Activities
-description: Reviewer
+title: Reviewer
+description: I have been serving as a reviewer for the following journals and conferences.
 nav: true
 nav_order: 5
 ---

 IEEE/ASME Transactions on Mechatronics

 IEEE Robotics and Automation Letters

-IEEE International Conference on Robotics and Automation (ICRA) IEEE International Conference on Intelligent Robots and Systems (IROS)
+IEEE International Conference on Intelligent Robots and Systems (IROS)

+IEEE International Conference on Robotics and Automation (ICRA)